 - Workers illegally classified as "independent contractors"

-Finally, no two cases are ever the same.
+Disclaimer: No two cases are ever the same.
 Our success in prior cases is never a guarantee of success in other cases.
-The only things in life that are guaranteed is death and taxes.
-Anyone that tells you that they can guarantee the result in a lawsuit is not being straight-up.
+Remember the only things in life that are guaranteed is death and taxes.